twist-numerical/matslise/src/pyslise/description.md

 To solve the two dimensional problem an algorithm is developed on the basis of a method proposed by Ixaru [2].

 This implementation is developed in C++ with a focus on efficiency.
-This code is precompiled for 64 bit windows and linux and packaged in wheels.
+This code is precompiled and packaged in wheels for 64 bit Linux, Windows, and Mac.

 ## Documentation